mac-cain13/R.swift/README.md

 Head over to the [R.Swift.Library](https://github.com/mac-cain13/R.swift.Library) repo and follow the [Swift Package Manager installation instructions](https://github.com/mac-cain13/R.swift.Library#swift-package-manager-requires-xcode-11).

+### Carthage NOT supported
+R.swift is a tool used in a build step, it is not a dynamic library.
+Therefore [it is not possible](https://github.com/mac-cain13/R.swift/issues/42) to install it with Carthage._
 ### Manually

 0. Add the [R.swift.Library](https://github.com/mac-cain13/R.swift.Library#Installation) to your project